-Three Months Ended Nine Months Ended Dec cember 31, 2016 De ecember 26, 2015 D December 31, 2016 D ecember 26, 2015 Balance at the beginning of the period \$ 9,790 \$ 13,993 \$ 12,333 \$ 12,128 Accretion (923) (1,022) (2,829) (2,575) Adjustment to cash flows (111) (4) (748) 3,414 Balance at the end of the period \$ 8,756 \$ 12,967 \$ 8,756 \$ 12,967
+Three Months Ended

+July 1, 2017 July 2, 2016

+Balance at the beginning of the period \$ 7,636 \$ 12,333

+Accretion (871) (968)

+Adjustment to cash flows (99) 94

+Balance at the end of the period \$ 6,666 \$ 11,459

 On July 12, 2005, prior to the Company's acquisition of Palm Harbor and CountryPlace, CountryPlace completed its initial securitization (2005-1) for approximately \$141.0 million of loans, which was funded by issuing bonds totaling approximately \$118.4 million.
 The bonds were issued in four different classes: Class A-1 totaling \$36.3 million with a coupon rate of 4.23%; Class A-2 totaling \$27.4 million with a coupon rate of 4.42%; Class A-3 totaling \$27.3 million with a coupon rate of 4.80%; and Class A-4 totaling \$27.4 million with a coupon rate of 5.20%.
 The bonds mature at varying dates and at issuance had an expected weighted average maturity of 4.66 years.
 For accounting purposes, this transaction was structured as a securitized borrowing.
-As of December 31, 2016, the Class A-1 and Class A-2 bonds have been retired.
+As of July 1, 2017, the Class A-1, Class A-2, and Class A-3 bonds have been retired.

 On March 22, 2007, prior to the Company's acquisition of Palm Harbor and CountryPlace, CountryPlace completed its second securitization (2007-1) for approximately \$116.5 million of loans, which was funded by issuing bonds totaling approximately \$101.9 million.
 The bonds were issued in four classes: Class A-1 totaling \$28.9 million with a coupon rate of 5.484%; Class A-2 totaling \$23.4 million with a coupon rate of 5.232%; Class A-3 totaling \$24.5 million with a coupon rate of 5.593%; and Class A-4 totaling \$25.1 million with a coupon rate of 5.846%.
 The bonds mature at varying dates and at issuance had an expected weighted average maturity of 4.86 years.
 For accounting purposes, this transaction was also structured as a securitized borrowing.
-As of December 31, 2016, the Class A-1 and Class A-2 bonds have been retired.
+As of July 1, 2017, the Class A-1, Class A-2 and Class A-3 bonds have been retired.

 CountryPlace's securitized debt is subject to provisions that require certain levels of overcollateralization.
 Overcollateralization is equal to CountryPlace's equity in the bonds.
 Failure to satisfy these provisions could cause cash, which would normally be distributed to CountryPlace, to be used for repayment of the principal of the related Class A bonds until the required overcollateralization level is reached.
 During periods when the overcollateralization is below the specified level, cash collections from the securitized loans in excess of servicing fees payable to CountryPlace and amounts owed to the Class A bondholders, trustee and surety, are applied to reduce the Class A debt until such time the overcollateralization level reaches the specified level.
 Therefore, failure to meet the overcollateralization requirement could adversely affect the timing of cash flows received by CountryPlace.
 However, principal payments of the securitized debt, including accelerated amounts, is payable only from cash collections from the securitized loans and no additional sources of repayment are required or permitted.
-As of December 31, 2016, the 2005-1 and 2007-1 securitized portfolios were within the required overcollateralization level.
+As of July 1, 2017, the 2005-1 and 2007-1 securitized portfolios were within the required overcollateralization level.